Published by Christina Riley. Last Updated on September 18, 2023.

 - Head to Boone for amazing craft breweries, a wide array of restaurants, or to cheer on Appalachian State.

 - Keep your hiking shoes on and head to Linville Falls for one of the most spectacular waterfalls in North Carolina.

 - Stop by and ride the exhilarating Wilderness Run Alpine Coaster and see the alpacas of Apple Hill Farm in Banner Elk.
 Don’t forget to explore the town’s amazing restaurants, too!

 - Picturesque views also await in Little Switzerland, especially if you stay at the Switzerland Inn there.
-It’s about 50 minutes away and oh, by the way, don’t forget about Grassy Creek Falls near the Inn, too!
+It’s about 50 minutes away!